SF-2417

 Plain Language

-Operators must adopt and maintain protocols governing how their conversational AI service responds to user prompts expressing suicidal ideation or self-harm.
-At minimum, the protocol must include making reasonable efforts to refer users to crisis service providers — such as a suicide hotline, crisis text line, or equivalent service.
-The 'includes but is not limited to' language means crisis referral is a floor, not a ceiling — additional response measures may be appropriate.
-Unlike CA SB 243, there is no requirement to publish the protocol on the operator's website or to report crisis metrics to a state agency.
+Operators must adopt and maintain protocols governing how their conversational AI service responds to user prompts involving suicidal ideation or self-harm.
+At a minimum, the protocol must include making reasonable efforts to refer users to crisis service providers such as a suicide hotline, crisis text line, or equivalent.
+The 'includes but is not limited to' language means the referral is a floor — operators may need additional protocol elements depending on context.
+This applies to all users, not just minors.

 Statutory Text